OKarabeyoglu/Interview/README.md

 **7- complete or empty**

-Empty service removes all items from the basket and breaks relationships.
+Empty service removes all items from the cart and breaks relationships.

 Complete service; It is assumed that the payment transaction has been made in the complete service and it completes the customer's active cart process.